MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > This time frame enables all current Azure Information Protection classic client customers to transition to the AIP unified labeling, which uses Microsoft Information Protection's Unified Labeling solution.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).
 >

-This tutorial describes how to migrate your organization's Azure Information Protection deployment from the classic client to the unified labeling client.
+This tutorial describes how to migrate your organization's Azure Information Protection deployment from the classic client, and label/label policy management in the Azure portal, to the unified labeling solution and [Microsoft 365 sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels).

 **Time required:** The time required to complete a migration depends on how complex your policies are and the AIP features you use.
 You can continue to work with the classic client while you migrate in the background.